marcusoftnet/marcusoftnet.github.io/_posts/2007-03-08-why-go-agile.md

 blogger_orig_url: http://www.marcusoft.net/2007/03/why-go-agile.html
 ---

-During the last months i have snowed in on Agile development.
-I don't really know why i first started to look at it but i think it has to do with that all the problems that agile methods claims to solve they always state in the outset of the description of the method.
+During the last months I have snowed in on Agile development.
+I don't really know why I first started to look at it but I think it has to do with that all the problems that agile methods claims to solve they always state in the outset of the description of the method.
 For
 example: